-Alternative: Preferred Alternative B No-Go PLANNING, DESIGN AND DEVELOPMENT Alternative A Alternative RESTRIAL BIODIVERSITY ASS FSSMENT IMPACT 1 Potential impact and risk: RY LOSS OF INDIGENOUS V EGETATION Nature of impact: Permanent or tempore vegetation cover becar clearing before constru ary loss of indigenous use of site clearing.
+Alternative Preferred Alternative B No-Go Allemanye.
+Alternative A Alternative PLANNING, DESIGN AND DEVELOPMENT PHASE TERRESTRIAL BIODIVERSITY ASSESSMENT IMPACT 1 Potential impact and risk: PERMANENT OR TEMPORARY LOSS OF INDIGENOUS V EGETATION Nature of impact: Permanent or tempore vegetation cover becar clearing before constru- blanket clearing of veget footprint. ary loss of indigenous use of site clearing.
 Site uction will result in the tation within the affected No Impact Extent and duration of impact: Local and limited to site Short term (1-5 years) Local and limited to site Short term (1-5 years) Consequence of impact or risk: Loss of indigenous vegetation Loss of indigenous vegetation Probability of occurrence: Definite Definite Degree to which the impact may cause irreplaceable loss of resources: Low to very low Low to very low Degree to which the impact can be reversed: High High Indirect impacts: None identified.
 None identified.
-Cumulative impact prior to mitigation: None None Significance rating of impact prior to mitigation (e.g. Low, Medium, Medium-High, High, or Very-High) Low (-) Low (-) No Impact Degree to which the impact can be avoided: Unavoidable Unavoidable

-Degree to which the impact can be managed: High High Degree to which the impact can be mitigated: High High Proposed mitigation: See k pelow Residual impacts: None None Cumulative impact post mitigation: None None Significance rating of impact after mitigation (e.g. Low, Medium, Medium-High, High, or Very-High) Very Low (-) Very Low (-) No Impact
+Cumulative impact prior to mitigation: None None Significance rating of impact prior to mitigation (e.g. Low, Medium, Medium-High, High, or Very-High) Low (-) Low (-) No Impact Degree to which the impact can be avoided: Unavoidable Unavoidable Degree to which the impact can be managed: High High Degree to which the impact can be mitigated: High High Proposed mitigation: See b pelow Residual impacts: None None Cumulative impact post mitigation: None None Significance rating of impact after mitigation (e.g. Low, Medium, Medium-High, High, or Very-High) Very Low (-) Very Low (-) No Impact